hlefebvr/idol/documentation/decomposition_methods/dantzig_wolfe.rst

 Decomposing and solving the model
 ---------------------------------

-Now that the desired decomposition has been specified, we can define the optimizer for our model and request its decomposition.
+Now that the desired decomposition has been specified, we can specify the desired algorithm to solve our model.
-This is done in the exact same way as classically done with any other solver, using the :code:`set_optimizer` function.
+Here, we want to solve our problem using a branch-and-price algorithm, i.e., a branch-and-bound algorithm where each relaxation in the branch-and-bound tree is solved by a Dantzig-Wolfe decomposition.
+This is done as follows.

 .. code:: cpp

-    Idol::set_optimizer<BranchAndPriceMIP<GLPK>>(model, decomposition);
+    model.use(
+        /* The overall algorithm is a branch-and-bound */ BranchAndBound()

+            /* Each node is solved with a Dantzig-Wolfe decomposition algorithm */ .with_node_solver(

+                /* The annotation "decomposition" is used to automatically decompose the problem */ DantzigWolfeDecomposition(decomposition1)

+                    /* The master problem is solved using Gurobi */ .with_master_solver(Gurobi::ContinuousRelaxation())

+                    /* Each pricing problem is solved by Gurobi as well */ .with_pricing_solver(Gurobi())

+            )

+            /* Variables are selected for branching using the most-infeasible rule */ .with_branching_rule(MostInfeasible())

+            /* Nodes are selected using the best-bound rule */ .with_node_selection_rule(BestBound()

+            /* Only informational logs will be printed (in blue) */ .with_log_level(Info, Blue)

+            /* The algorithm will run with a time limit of 3600 */ .with_time_limit(3600)

+    );

-Here, we pass the direct model as argument with the desired decomposition.
-Then, one can simply call the :code:`optimize` method as follows.
+Then, one can simply call the :code:`Model::optimize` method as follows.

 .. code:: cpp

     model.optimize();

 That's it!
 The problem is being solved by column generation, and possibly branching on fractional variables.
-Note that it is possible to obtain logs as follows.
+Note that it is possible to obtain logs using the `with_log_level` method on the desired optimizer.
+For instance, one may want to have logs for the branch-and-bound optimizer.
+Then, one should do as follows.

 .. code:: cpp

-    Logs::set_level<BranchAndBound>(Debug); // Set debug log level for BranchAndBound algorithms Logs::set_color<BranchAndBound>(Blue); // Set output color to blue for BranchAndBound algorithms

-    Logs::set_level<ColumnGeneration>(Debug); // Set debug log level for ColumnGeneration algorithms Logs::set_color<ColumnGeneration>(Yellow); // Set output color to blue for ColumnGeneration algorithms
+    model.use(
+        BranchAndBound()

+            /* ... omitting identical details */

+            .with_log_level(Info, Blue)
+    );

-Note that the rest remains unchanged and one can use :code:`model.get(Attr::Solution::Status)` to get the optimization status or use :code:`save(model, Attr::Solution::Primal)` to save the primal solution of the problem.
+The rest remains unchanged and one can use :code:`model.get(Attr::Solution::Status)` to get the optimization status or use :code:`save(model, Attr::Solution::Primal)` to save the primal solution of the problem.

 **Example of possible output:**